cirolini/genai-code-review/README.md

-# Code Review with ChatGPT
+# GenAI Code Review

 This project aims to automate code review using the ChatGPT language model.
 It integrates with Github Actions, and upon receiving a Pull Request, it automatically sends each code review to ChatGPT for an explanation.

 # Setup